Why do we collect information about you?

 2) Access to your Information:

-The Data Protection Act 1998 allows you, the patient, or an individual acting on your behalf to view or have copies of your health record.
+The General Data Protection Regulation allows you, the patient, or an individual acting on your behalf to view or have copies of your health record.
 The Act provides a right of access to your information; however the Trust is entitled to withhold information considered to be detrimental to the physical or mental health of the patient or other person, or if the information contains information given by a third party.

 You can ask for corrections to be made to your records and you are entitled to a copy of the correction, or, if the record is not corrected, the record holder’s note of the request and any discussion.